puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/applications.md

 ### OneDrive Class

 A basic TypeScript class to extract OneDrive forensic artifacts.
 Supports both macOS and Windows.
 By default artemis will parse OneDrive artifacts for **all** users.
-You may provide a single user as an optional arguement to only parse data for a specific user.
+You may provide a single user as an optional argument to only parse data for a specific user.

 You may also provide an optional alternative path to a folder containing OneDrive artifacts.
 You must include the trailing slash.
 The folder should